serendatapy/huntdora/README.md

 ♦ External REST API
 ```
 ## Upcoming Features

-- Own Backend to improve Stability and Performance and implement caching
+- Own Backend to improve Stability and Performance
+- Authentication and DB to store user's favorite lists + preferences
 - Ability to mark jobs as unwanted, to avoid seeing them in future searches
-- Authentication and DB to store user information

 ## Running Huntdora
 The easiet way is to visit the [live website](https://huntdora.netlify.app/)
-You can also install the PWA for improved performance
+You can also install the Progressive Web App (PWA) for improved performance by using a Chrome Browser on any device

 Alternatively, to run it locally, clone/download the repo:
 From the client folder